ni/systemlink-client-docs/README.md

 #### .NET Framework

-Use the NuGet Package Manager to add a reference to the package, or the NuGet
+Use the NuGet Package Manager or the NuGet console to add a reference to the
-console:
+package:

 ```
 Install-Package NationalInstruments.SystemLink.Clients.Tag